Skip to main content

 Q: Can I ask my employer to restructure my salary to reduce tax?

 Yes, within limits.
-Common restructuring options include food coupons (Sodexo/Zeta), NPS employer contribution under Section 80CCD(2), and telephone/internet reimbursements.
-These are taxable allowances that can be converted to reimbursements in some structures.
-Talk to your HR or a tax advisor before restructuring.
+Common options include food coupons (Sodexo/Zeta), NPS employer contribution under Section 80CCD(2), and telephone or internet reimbursements.
+Talk to your HR team or a tax advisor — the rules around which allowances can be reimbursed vs taxed as cash differ by employer and by the income tax department’s current interpretation.